Manuel-Steinberg/Audit/Security.md

 - [ ] redirect http to https
 - [ ] check your sitemap urls
 - [ ] use as few as possible platforms, tools, engines etc.
+- [ ] do not run multiple services like mail, webserver etc. on the same machine

 ##### User Input